railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 -----------------------------------------

-The stores manager selects the menu :menuselection:`Stock Management --> Outgoing Products --> Confirmed Packing Awaiting Availability` to get a list of orders to despatch.
+The stores manager selects the menu :menuselection:`Stock Management --> Outgoing Products --> Confirmed Packing Waiting Availability` to get a list of orders to despatch.
 In this example there's only one, \ ``PACK2``\  , so click the text to open the :guilabel:`Confirmed Packing Waiting Availability` form.